-VDDIO and OTP_VCC supply is within specification before the VDD (core) supply is turned on.
-Specifically, the VDDIO and OTP_VCC supply is within specification before VDD (core) reaches 0.4V (Section 11).
 The VDD (core) supply ramps monotonically (rises constantly) from 0V to its final value (0.95V - 1.05V) within 10ms (Section 11).
-The VDD (core) supply is capable of supplying 700 mA (Section 11 and Figure 19).
+The VDD (core) supply is capable of supplying 700 mA (Section 11 and Figure 20).
 PLL_AVDD is filtered with a low pass filter, for example an RC filter, see Section 11 F.2 Power supply decoupling The design has multiple decoupling capacitors per supply, for example at least four0402 or 0603 size surface mount capacitors of 100nF in value, per supply (Section 11).
 A bulk decoupling capacitor of at least 10uF is placed on each supply (Section 11).
-F.3 Power on reset The RST_N and TRST_N pins are asserted (low) during or after power up.
-The device is not used until these resets have taken place.
+F.3 Power on reset The RST_N and TRST_N pins are asserted (low) until all supplies are good.
+There is enough time between VDDIO power good and RST_N to allow any boot flash to settle.
 F.4 Clock The CLK input pin is supplied with a clock with monotonic rising edges and low jitter.
 You have chosen an input clock frequency that is supported by the device (Section 7).

-F.5 Boot

-The device is connected to a QSPI flash for booting, connected to X0D01, X0D04X0D07, and X0D10 (Section 8).
+F.5 Boot The device is connected to a QSPI flash for booting, connected to X0D01, X0D04X0D07, and X0D10 (Section 8).
 If not, you must boot the device through OTP or JTAG, or set it to boot from SPI and connect a SPI flash.
 The Flash that you have chosen is supported by xflash , or you have created a specification file for it.
-6 JTAG, XScope, and debugging You have decided as to whether you need an XSYS header or not (Section $\mathbf{E}$ ) If you have not included an XSYS header, you have devised a method to program the SPI-flash or OTP (Section E).
-7 GPIO You have not mapped both inputs and outputs to the same multi-bit port.
-Pins X0D04, X0D05, X0D06, and X0D07 are output only and are, during and after reset, pulled high and low appropriately (Section 8) 8 Multi device designs skip this section if your design only includes a single XMOS device.
-One device is connected to a QSPI or SPI flash for booting.
-Devices that boot from link have, for example, X0D06 pulled high and have link XL0 connected to a device to boot from (Section 8).
+F.6 JTAG, XScope, and debugging You have decided as to whether you need an XSYS header or not (Section $\mathbf{E}$ ) If you have not included an XSYS header, you have devised a method to program the SPI-flash or OTP (Section E).
+F.7 GPIO F.7 □ GPIO You have not mapped both inputs and outputs to the same multi-bit port.
+You have not mapped both inputs and outputs to the same multi-bit You have not mapped both inputs and outputs to the same multi-bit port.
+Pins X0D04, X0D05, X0D06, and X0D07 are output only and are, during and after reset, pulled high and low appropriately (Section 8) You have not mapped both inputs and outputs to the same multi-bit port.
+Pins X0D04, X0D05, X0D06, and X0D07 are output only and are, during and after reset, pulled high and low appropriately (Section 8) You have not mapped both inputs and outputs to the same multi-bit port.
+Pins X0D04, X0D05, X0D06, and X0D07 are output only and are, during and after reset, pulled high and low appropriately (Section 8) Multi device designs